Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Covariate adjustment for crossover trials

 \section{Covariate adjustment for crossover trials}

-Covariate adjustment is a statistical method with high potential to improve precision for many clinical trials \citep{fda:2019aa}.
+Adjusting for prognostic baseline covariates in the analysis of randomized controlled trials is encouraged by regulatory agencies because it has high potential to improve efficiency under approximately the same minimal statistical assumptions that would be needed for unadjusted estimation \citep{fda:2019aa}.
 It often uses a \textit{working} model between the outcomes and covariates, but its estimand is the same as when using the unadjusted method and its inference does not rely on the working model being correctly specified.

-Covariate adjustment for parallel-group trials has been extensively studied recently; in particular, it has been established that covariate adjustment using an analysis of heterogeneous covariance (ANHECOVA) working model that includes all treatment-by-covariate interaction terms can lead to \textit{guaranteed efficiency gain} regardless of the model is misspecified or not \citep{yang2001efficiency, Lin:2013aa, ye2022inference, ye2022toward}.
+Covariate adjustment for parallel-group trials has been extensively studied recently. {From the theory of semiparametrics \citep{robins1994estimation, tsiatis2006semiparametric}, \cite{tsiatis2008covariate} established a general class of consistent and asymptotically normal estimators for the average treatment effect.
+When linear working models are used, covariate adjustment using} an analysis of heterogeneous covariance (ANHECOVA) working model that includes all treatment-by-covariate interaction terms can lead to \textit{guaranteed efficiency gain} regardless of the model is misspecified or not \citep{yang2001efficiency, Lin:2013aa, ye2022inference, ye2022toward}.
 These recent results have not been extended to crossover trials, although covariate adjustment is broadly recommended for crossover trials \citep{metcalfe2010analysis, mehrotra2014recommended, jemielita2016improved}.